 This is the time of year when it will remain darker in the morning and stays light at night, too since in a month or two; you will start to see the sunrise earlier in the morning (and that is a whole different story how sleep gets messed up).

 Oh, and after the time change, even though your child may wake up a little later (by the clock), they might not be too excited to go to sleep an hour earlier if you try to adjust right away…

 Here are the best tips to prepare for the adjustment to daylight saving time:

 Tip #1: Know Your Child and How They Adjust

-- Do you find that your child is a hot-mess if a nap is missed and you are feeling the effects for multiple days – or can he get back on track pretty well?
+- Do you find that your child is a hot-mess if a nap is missed and you feel the effects for multiple days – or can he get back on track pretty well?

-If your child is what is classified as sleep sensitive, go ahead and think about a plan to adjust to daylight saving time.
-If you have the go with the flow type, you may decide to in fact, just “go with the flow”.
+If your child is classified as sleep sensitive, go ahead and think about a plan to adjust to daylight saving time.
+If you have the go with the flow type, you may decide to, in fact, “go with the flow.”

 Tip 2: The “Nothing” Approach

-Sleep is regulated by our circadian rhythm (or body clock), which is regulated by darkness and light.
-If you put your child to bed at her normal time, technically she might wake up at her normal time in the morning (even though by the clock it’s an hour later).
+Sleep is regulated by our circadian rhythm (or body clock), regulated by darkness and light.
+If you put your child to bed at her normal time, technically, she might wake up at her normal time in the morning (even though by the clock, it’s an hour later).